-As I prepared for my first safari 25 years ago, I learned I needed adapters in order to charge my camera batteries.
-I was told that the electrical current in East Africa was based on the European standard of 220 volts and a converter would be needed to lower the current to the 110-120 volts system that is standard in the U.S.A.
+As she prepared for my first African safari 25 years ago, Elizabeth learned that she needed adapters in order to charge her camera batteries.
+She was told that the electrical current in East Africa was based on the European standard of 220 volts and a converter would be needed to lower the current to the 110-120 volts system that is standard in the U.S.A.

-In addition, the plugs would also be different and it was recommended that I purchase a kit, which would include the converter and a number of plug adapters.
-Not knowing which plugs I would find, I packed the entire hefty kit.
-After arriving in Kenya, I found that only two of the adapters would be needed.
-I knew traveling light simplifies my travels and now I was carrying some items that would not be needed.
+In addition, the plugs would also be different and it was recommended that she purchase a kit, which would include the converter and a number of plug adapters.
+Not knowing which plugs she would find, Elizabeth packed the entire hefty kit.
+After arriving in Kenya, she found that only two of the adapters would be needed.
+She knew traveling light simplifies the travels and now Elizabeth was carrying some items that would not be needed.

 Fortunately, today’s technology allows us to pack less to accomplish the same goals.
 Almost every electrical item you may wish to carry with you on safari is now made with dual voltage capability – eliminating the need for the heavy converter.
 Before you depart on your safari, please check your devices to confirm that they have the dual voltage capability.